wp-plugins/wp-visual-adverts/readme.txt

 9. Admin Panel :: Widgets Options

 == Changelog ==
+= 2.0.3 =
+* Fixed: Issue "Ads not displaying" for some themes
+* Changed: Default "Animation Speed" value increased to 1000 msec. for more stability (Please, change this value manually in existing widget, if it actually for You).
+* Changed: Display plugin name
+* Added: Link to live demo site in description of the plugin

 = 2.0.2 =
 * Fixed: Issue with fatal error when trying to activate plugin for PHP 5.3